Best Homemade Remedies For Hair Growth

-Mix up one egg yolk, a teaspoon of jojoba oil, honey, and a few drops of lemon juice.
-45 minutes should pass after applying the mixture to your scalp and hair.
+Mix one egg yolk, a teaspoon of jojoba oil, honey, and a few drops of lemon juice.
+Forty-five minutes should pass after applying the mixture to your scalp and hair.
 Shampoo off thereafter.

 4. Juniper Magic

 A natural treatment for dandruff is juniper oil.
-Simply combine a few drops of almond oil with 4-5 drops of juniper essential oil and massage your scalp with the resulting concoction.
+Combine a few almond oil with 4-5 drops of juniper essential oil and massage your scalp with the resulting concoction.
 Massage.
 For at least a few weeks, perform this technique consistently.